-When geo-replication is turned on for a storage account, the stored content is replicated to a secondary location to enable failover to that location in case of a major disaster in the primary location.
+Geo-redundant replication.
+Geo-redundant replication is enabled for your storage account by default.
+With geo-redundant replication, your data is replicated to a secondary geographic location to enable failover to that location in case of a major disaster in the primary location.
 The secondary location is in the same region, but is hundreds of miles from the primary location.
-This is the highest level of storage durability, known as geo redundant storage (GRS).
-Geo-replication is turned on by default.

-To turn geo-replication on or off for a storage account
+To specify replication settings for a storage account

-In the Windows Azure Preview Management Portal, click Storage, and then click the name of the storage account to open the dashboard.
+In the Windows Azure Management Portal, click Storage, and then click the name of your storage account to display the dashboard.